Welltower (NYSE:WELL) Releases Q4 2021 Earnings Guidance

-Welltower (NYSE:WELL) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
+Welltower (NYSE:WELL) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.780-$0.830 for the period.
 The company issued revenue guidance of -.

+Several equities research analysts recently commented on WELL shares.
+Morgan Stanley raised their target price on Welltower from $86.00 to $100.00 and gave the company an overweight rating in a report on Monday, September 13th.
+Berenberg Bank upgraded Welltower from a hold rating to a buy rating and set a $100.00 target price on the stock in a report on Tuesday, August 3rd.
+BMO Capital Markets upgraded Welltower from a market perform rating to an outperform rating and set a $100.00 target price on the stock in a report on Thursday, August 26th.
+KeyCorp raised their target price on Welltower from $88.00 to $96.00 and gave the company an overweight rating in a report on Wednesday, August 11th.
+Finally, Raymond James raised their target price on Welltower from $95.00 to $98.00 and gave the company a strong-buy rating in a report on Thursday, September 23rd.
+Five investment analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of Buy and an average price target of $84.95.

 About Welltower